-Dale Ho (@dale_e_ho) is the Director of the ACLU’s Voting Rights Project, and supervises the ACLU’s voting rights litigation nationwide.
+Dale Ho (@dale_e_ho) was the Director of the ACLU’s Voting Rights Project, and supervised the ACLU’s voting rights litigation nationwide.

 Dale has argued two cases before the United States Supreme Court: Trump v.
 New York, challenging the exclusion of undocumented immigrants from the population count used to apportion the House of Representatives; and Department of Commerce v.
 New York, successfully challenging the inclusion of a citizenship question on the 2020 Census, and which is featured in the award-winning documentary film The Fight.
 He also served as lead counsel in Fish v.
 Kobach, successfully challenging a Kansas law requiring people to show a birth certificate or passport when registering to vote, a case that has been described as “the most significant voting rights case this century.”